FLMNH-MGCL/spesql/README.md

 If you do not have these credentials or lost these credentials, please contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly for eligibility.
 If you are an employee and need additional assistance, please refer to the instructional videos or contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly, as well.

+### Database Schema

+The main database schema that the client assumes is based off of [Darwin Core](https://dwc.tdwg.org/terms/) principles.

 ### Contact / Issue Reporting

 <a href='http://www.aaronbleopold.com' target="_blank">Aaron Leopold</a> developed this software.
 If there are any questions regarding the usage of the application, please contact him via email (aaronleopold1221@gmail.com).
 Additionally, if you are an employee of the FLMNH, refer to the recorded instructional videos (check `#database` in the Slack workspace) for more in-depth demonstrations.
 For issues relating to software bugs, glitches or unexpected errors, please submit a <a href='https://github.com/FLMNH-MGCL/Database-App/issues/new' target="_blank">GitHub issue</a>.
 Be sure to describe in